 TEACHING AND SPEAKING

-Barbara worked as an adjunct professor for several years at the University of San Francisco School of Law, where she taught a course on nonprofit organization law.
-She has also taught nonprofit law to students in USF’s Master of Nonprofit Administration program, and spoken at conferences on a wide range of topics, from gift acceptance policies to charitable deduction rules to ballot measure committees.
+Barbara taught nonprofit organization law as an adjunct professor at the University of San Francisco School of Law, and also taught nonprofit law to students in USF’s Master of Nonprofit Administration program.
+She is a frequent speaker on a wide range of topics, from gift acceptance policies to charitable deduction rules to ballot measure committees.
 A selected list of Barbara’s speaking engagements is below.

 Barbara chairs the Nonprofit Organizations Committee of the California Lawyers Association Business Law Section, and serves on the Board of Directors of Community Initiatives, a 501(c)(3) organization that sponsors diverse charitable projects.
 Barbara is also a member of the Northern California Planned Giving Council and is a member of the California Political Attorneys Association, the American Bar Association, the Peninsula Estate Planning Council.
 She is admitted to practice law in California.